arnaud-engineer/musiclib/README.md

 ## Introduction

  A school project of a music social network.
-It was curiously quiet fine for a 2013 second year Computer Science university.
+It was curiously quite fine for a 2013 second year Computer Science university.

  I did most of the work on the admin panel (back-end and front-end) with another classmate.